 “People never learn anything by being told, they have to find out for themselves.”
 Paulo Cohelo

-I think most people would agree that experience is personal thing and often acquired at the price of mistakes, sometimes painful ones too!
+I think most people would agree that experience is personal and often acquired at the price of mistakes, sometimes painful ones, too.

-Below is a list of the things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
-It’s no exaggeration to say that on whole acknowledging the truths below came to me via exhaustion, frustration, lots of profanity, wasted cash and a fall or two from my bike as well.
+Below is a list of things I’ve learned about motorcycle travel over the course of almost two decades on the seat of a bike, riding to destinations near and far.
+It’s no exaggeration to say that on whole, acknowledging the truths below came to me via exhaustion, frustration, some profanity, wasted cash and a fall or two as well.

 Seasoned riders my find the list familiar but perhaps won’t agree entirely with my reasoning on every point.
 That’s fine, we all have our own take on what adventure riding should be and is.
 Regardless, I hope those in search of advice or guidelines will find the list useful.
-It’s not exhaustive but there’s a few pointers in it that should encourage some critical thinking.
+It’s not exhaustive but there are a few pointers in it that should at least encourage some critical thinking.

 1. Don’t over plan your itinerary

-It’s best to have a “general idea” of which direction you intend to move in and which major sights, locations, cities you expect to visit eventually, at some point.
-However, be prepared to accept that you may never make it to all the these for the reasons mentioned above.
+It’s best to have a “general idea” of which direction you intend to move in and which major sites, locations, cities you expect to visit eventually, and at some point.
+However, be prepared to accept that you may never make it to all of your chosen travel spots for the reasons just mentioned.

-It’s also best NOT to make commitments to family and friends (or organisations of any kind) to meet up on a specific date at a specific location of your intended itinerary.
-Engagements such as these generally turn out to be difficult to honour if not impossible especially on longer journeys.
-Promises to “meet up” become nagging burdens you will resent primarily because they urge you (the traveller) to rush, race, speed through countries on a quest to honour your rendezvous.
-This is the exact opposite of what overland motorbike travel should be.
-The freedom of having your own versatile transport should be an opportunity to explore towns, cities and parts of countries with finer detail and off the beaten track at your own pace.
-A better idea is to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to join you, regardless of whether you might be a couple of countries behind or even ahead of your schedule.
+It’s also best NOT to make commitments to family and friends (or organisations of any kind) to meet on specific dates at specific locations.
+Engagements such as these generally turn out to be difficult if not impossible to honour especially on longer trips.
+Promises and engagements become nagging burdens you will resent primarily because they urge you (the traveller) to rush, race, speed through countries on a quest to honour your commitments.
+Of course, this is the exact opposite of what overland travel should be.
+The freedom of having your own transport should be an opportunity to explore towns, cities and parts of a country at a leisurely pace, preferably off the more beaten tourist routes.
+It’s best to turn unavoidable obligations around and arrange for family and loved ones to join you close to wherever you might be at the time they intend to travel, regardless of whether that means a couple of countries behind or even ahead of your intended schedule.

 2. Know the weak points of your motorbike and don’t fret about breaking down

-So called “terminal” or “catastrophic failures” to engines do occur (some brands are more prone to this than others) but they are very, very RARE.
-Modern enduro-dual sport motorcycles if well maintained are designed to weather out the abuse that comes from rough road conditions and low quality fuel.
+So called “terminal” or “catastrophic failures” do occur to engines (some brands are more prone to this than others) but they are very, very RARE.
+Modern enduro-dual sport motorcycles if well maintained are designed to weather out the abuse that comes from rough roads and low quality fuel.
 Furthermore, dealerships of many major motorcycle brands are expanding their presence globally which ensures that spare parts are generally at hand closer than one might suspect.
-Of course there are many areas on the planet that are off the radar for Japanese and European brands but regardless, clever mechanics and skilled welders able to patch up a bike can be found in every community, anywhere in the world.
+Of course there are many areas on the planet that are off the radar for Japanese and European brands but regardless, clever mechanics and skilled welders can be found in every community, anywhere in the world.

-With the above said it pays to do some research and find out what the known faults/weak points of your of your motorcycle of choice are.
-All bikes have faults and weak spots no matter what make or model.
-The internet is a powerful tool for this kind of research and all it takes is a few clicks to reveal hidden truths from owners of the same machine around the globe.
-Poor original factory components, can include weak suspension, bad lighting, flimsy rear frames.
-There are even “how to” YouTube tutorials to guide the less mechanically savvy through the required adjustments to fix the issues with many of the more popular bikes.
+With the above said it pays to do some research and find out what the known faults and weak points of your motorcycle of choice are.
+All bikes have them no matter what make or model.
+The internet is a powerful tool for this kind of research and all it takes is a few clicks to reveal hidden truths from owners all over the globe.
+Low quality factory parts can include weak suspension, poor lighting, flimsy rear frames.
+There are even “how to” YouTube tutorials to guide the less mechanically savvy through the required adjustments to fix issues with many of the more popular machines.
 In my case I discovered that the F800GS notoriously eats up steering head bearings, has a poor stock fuel pump, and a front wheel rim described by some as being “made of chocolate”.

-Be aware of the shortcomings of your model of bike and act or plan accordingly.
-Either deal with them before you leave on a big trip or know how to fix the issues on the road if and when required.
+Be aware of the shortcomings of your motorbike and act or plan accordingly.
+Either deal with the issues before you leave on a big trip or know how to fix the problems on the road if and when required.

-It’s a fact (a harsh one for some perhaps) that you can tell how experienced a bike tourer is by the amount of luggage he (or she) is hauling.
+It’s a fact (a harsh one for some perhaps) that you can tell how experienced a bike tourer is by the amount of luggage he (or she) packs.
 More gear means more weight and weight is your enemy especially when road conditions get rough and momentum (speed) is low.

 You really don’t need a lot of gear with you when travelling on a bike.
-Not more than perhaps a long distance push bike cyclist or a backpacker would carry: some clothes, a camera, a first aid kit, some medication, toiletries, a minimum of tools and consumables for the bike, an iPad (maybe), some maps (optional), a sleeping bag and Thermarest, passport and bike documents.
+Not more than perhaps a long distance push biker or a backpacker would carry.
+Some clothes, a camera, a first aid kit with medication, toiletries, a minimum of tools and consumables for the bike, an iPad (maybe), some maps (optional), a light weight sleeping bag and Thermarest, passport and bike documents.
 Anything else can be bought on the road if needed.

-All of the above should comfortably fit in a couple of panniers (hard or soft) on the side of the bike.
+All of the above should comfortably fit into a couple of panniers (hard or soft) on the side of the bike.
 Top boxes can be useful and tank bags even more so particularly when travelling with a pillion.
-However, they both offer extra storage space (that will be filled) high from the ground that compounds handling issues at low speed especially for those shorter in the limb.
+However, they both offer extra storage space (that will be filled), high from the ground that compounds handling issues at low speed especially for those shorter in limb.
 My personal preference: keep the the back rack free for strapping light items only and the tank area also free so that nothing interferes with the handlebars and manoeuvrability.

 Some might argue that travelling with a light, small capacity bike is also important.
-I tend to agree but, I feel, that this is also down to personal choice and there are many on line motorcycle travel forums full of reviews and suggestions as to which bike does what best.
+I tend to agree but there are travel forums full of reviews and suggestions as to which bike does what best.
 Ultimately, there seems to be no clear consensus on any specific brand or model.

 Camping gear is bulky and can be heavy.
-Sure, camping, wild camping and cooking your own meals is attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia!).
-The truth however, is that especially if travelling solo, resorting to not much more than a bunsen burner to heat a meagre meal of beans every day is time consuming, messy, seldom satisfying and ultimately … unsustainable for most.
-Once away from the high price zones of the world it’s a lot easier to sit at any road side caffe and enjoy properly cooked local food for the price of a few dollars without worrying about scrubbing the dishes afterwards.
+Sure, camping and wild camping can be fun and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia).
+However, especially when travelling solo, resorting to a bunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and unsustainable.
+Once away from the high price zones of the world it’s easier to sit at any road side cafe and enjoy some warm local food for the price of a few dollars without concerning yourself with scrubbing dirty dishes afterwards.

 Making use of a tent or even a bivouac bag is also debatable.
-It can be a cheap option while in Europe but when travelling through countries like Turkey during the height of the summer, with temperatures soaring way above 30ºC, the option of an air conditioned dormitory or room in a hostel, away from the heat of the day is a sensible one.
+It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option an air conditioned dorm or room with the use of a shower makes perfect sense.
 Even more so in places like Iran where the thermometer is consistently well above 40º and there is little to no shade available once you leave the Caspian.
-Wild camping is still possible in the hotter parts of the world but it’ll be a rough experience for sure.
-The more accessible prices for accommodation available away from the often justify ditching the idea of sleeping in the open altogether.
+Wild camping is still possible in the hotter parts of the world but it’ll be a rough, very rough for sure.

 5. Keep a diary/journal